 Vixen A70LF Review

-When I say ‘overlooked’, of course there are numerous such refractors available from toy stores and Ebay.
+Why lucky?
+There are of course numerous such refractors available from toy stores, department store, camera stores and Ebay, after all.
+When I say ‘lucky’ it’s because most of those Ebay and store scopes are just rubbish.
 Reviewers like me shout ourselves hoarse at Christmas trying to persuade parents not to put one under the tree.
 But such ‘department store scopes’ tend to be marketing exercises with poor optics and crummy accessories.
-Serious (whatever that means) astronomers tend to shun long-f refractors (even good ones) for other reasons – mainly because they are slow photographically and so limited for astrophotography.

 · Much lower chromatic aberration (false colour).
 An F12 design like this one should be virtually CA-free for visual use – APO not required!